 (d) Targeting-Related.
 We can use tracking technologies to deliver content, including ads, relevant to your interests on our online service and third-party sites, based on how you interact with our advertisements or content, and can track the content you access (including video viewing).
 Further information on this, and your opt-out choices, is in the “Your Choices” section above.

 We can also collect password information from you when you log in, as well as computer and/or connection information.
-During some visits we can use software tools to measure and collect session information, including page response times, download errors, time spent on certain pages and page interaction information.
+During some visits we may use software tools to measure and collect session information, including page response times, download errors, time spent on certain pages and page interaction information.

 • We can offer certain features that are available only through the use of tracking technologies.